 2. Share your business personality like Moosejaw.

-Takeaway: Follow the compliance laws, but don’t be afraid to make it your own.
+Takeaway: Comply with the law, but don’t be afraid to make disclaimers your own.

-Takeaway: Using your logo is a great way to stay on brand with your email footers.
+Takeaway: Using your brand assets and voice is a great way to make your email footer feel unique.

 4. Include an email preference link like Patagonia.

-Takeaway: Having an email preference center with links to it in your email footer is a great way to give your readers the freedom to make changes as they wish.
+Takeaway: Having a link to your email preference center in your footer is a great way to give your readers control over how you communicate with them.

-Try out Campaign Monitor today to trial our range of flexible options for editing your footers – you can choose a layout, customize text color, font and size, add a logo, add hyperlinks, customize background color, and more!
+Try out Campaign Monitor today to play with our range of flexible options for editing your footers – you can choose a layout; customize text color, font, and size; add a logo; add hyperlinks; customize the background color, and more.